 Types of garage door insulation

-There are several material options for adding insulation to your garage door.
+There are several material options for adding garage door insulation.
 Remember, draught proofing around the edges is another crucial part of the job.

 1. Use a reflective foil insulation